State Space Estimation for DPOR-based Model Checkers(Extended Version)

 \subsubsection{Results Summary}

 \Cref{tab:convergence} and \ref{tab:synthtic_converge} present the results of the evaluation.
-For each estimator configuration, we report (i) the average relative error after 2,000 trials, averaged over all 5 seeds, (ii) the success ratio (i.e., the fraction of seeds that satisfy the convergence criterion), and (iii) when this ratio exceeds 0.6 (at least 3 out of 5 seeds), the average number of trials-to-convergence over the converged seeds(rounded to int).
+For each estimator configuration, we report (i) the average relative error after 2,000 trials, averaged over all 5 seeds, (ii) the success ratio (i.e., the fraction of seeds that satisfy the convergence criterion), and (iii) when this ratio exceeds 0.6 (at least 3 out of 5 seeds), the average number of trials-to-convergence over the converged seeds (rounded to int).

-We note that the baseline Algorithm P failed to converge on every benchmark.
+We note that the baseline \textbf{Algorithm P} failed to converge on every benchmark.

-\begin{description} \item[Convergence:] Positively, we observe \testor with SE budgets of 20 and 50 converges on all benchmarks within a very small number of trials—typically a few hundred—even when the underlying behavior space is much larger, ranging from 30 thousand up to 1.7 million.
-We therefore believe that our evaluation demonstrates the practicality of our estimators.
-On the other hand, \testor with a budget of 1 (Algorithm T) failed to converge on all benchmarks except BigO. \item[Relative Error:] \testor with SE budgets of 20 and 50 generally yields very small relative errors after 2000 runs.
+\begin{description} \item[Convergence:] Positively, we observe offline-\testor with budgets of 20 and 50 converges on all benchmarks within a very small number of trials--—typically a few hundred--—even when the underlying behavior space is much larger, ranging from 30 thousand up to 1.7 million.
+We therefore believe that our evaluation demonstrates the practicality of our estimator.
+On the other hand, offline-\testor with a budget of 1 (\textbf{Algorithm T}) failed to converge on all benchmarks except Big0. \item[Relative Error:] Offline-\testor with budgets of 20 and 50 generally yields very small relative errors after 2000 runs.
 While a budget of 50 does not show a clear advantage in achieving convergence compared to a budget of 20, it does provide a noticeable improvement in the final relative error.
-We also observe that, for most benchmarks, whenever a configuration reported convergence, the relative error induced by the configuration remains well within the $20\%$ band, indicating that our convergence criterion is appropriately chosen. \end{description}
+We also observe that, for most benchmarks, whenever a configuration reported convergence, the relative error induced by the configuration remains well within the $20\%$ band. \end{description}